 A person without skills cannot say a phrase in a concise and short form.
 Anybody can explain a meaning of an apple using 100 words.
 Only a skilled person can be short and concise.

 Development teams are kept apart from CI/CD processes.
-They don't know how to build, how to integrate, how to deploy, how to run, and how to maintain their application in production.
+They don't know how to build, integrate, deploy, run, and maintain their application in production environment.

 If they don't know all these important steps, then they have no idea how to make them better.
 That's why there are so many problems in all those areas and nobody can say confidently how to fix them.